 Our final stitch is the basket stitch and here it is beautifully recreated in our Aran Boyfriend Cardigan.
 The basket stitch is said to be a symbol of the fisherman’s baskets and hopes of a plentiful catch.

 Our classic boyfriend design combines expert craftsmanship with a super comfy oversized length, a deep v-neck and traditional brown football buttons.
-Choose classic cream (above) or army green (below).
+Choose classic cream (above), army green, oatmeal, navy or stylish charcoal (below).

 See you next week,